mpeterv/argparse/README.md

 optional	{baz}
 ```

 Note that the data passed to `optional` option is stored in an array.
-That is necessary to distiguish whether the option was invoked without an argument or it was not invoked at all.
+That is necessary to distinguish whether the option was invoked without an argument or it was not invoked at all.

 #### Setting number of invocations

-For options, it is possible to control how many times they can be used. argparse uses `count` field to set how many times an option can be invoced.
+For options, it is possible to control how many times they can be used. argparse uses `count` field to set how many times an option can be invoked.
 The value of the field is interpreted in the same way `args` is.

 ```lua
 parser:option "-e" "--exclude"